Topeak JoeBlow Pro X Review

-Topeak's JoeBlow Pro X is the big brother of one of our favorites, the popular JoeBlow Sport III.
-The Pro X costs twice as much as the Sport III and we were excited to see what it could do, but ultimately it mostly failed to impress our reviewers.
-It's a good pump that will absolutely get the job done, but there are better-performing products available at much lower price points.
+The JoeBlow Pro X ultimately failed to impress our reviewers.
+It's a good pump that will get the job done, but there are better-performing products available at much lower price points.

-Much like the Sport III, the JoeBlow Pro X uses a large and sturdy metal base.
-It's larger and more rectangular than the Sport III, but this doesn't seem to have much positive effect on the pump's stability.
+The JoeBlow Pro X uses a large and sturdy metal base.
+It's larger and more rectangular than other models from Topeak, but this doesn't seem to have much positive effect on the pump's stability.
 This pump is one of the easier models to knock over, partially because its base foregoes the classic tripod shape.
 It's also extremely tall — at a hair over 29 inches, it's the tallest pump we've seen.
 Its oversized gauge is mounted near the top, contributing even more to its tendency to topple.

 During the pumping process, the Pro X does feel well built and stable, with little wobbling or unsteadiness.
 Our testers whose genetics didn't grant them height in abundance found the pumping process less stable, as they struggled to work this extra-large device.
 Like other JoeBlows, the steel base has sharp corners on the bottom, so be careful before using it on your antique hardwood floors.

 Our testers anticipated excellent, off-the-charts inflation speed from the Pro X due to its size; it's the tallest pump we've tested, with a barrel that appears wider than most, at least from the sides.
-In reality, the pump performed similarly to other high-performing high-pressure pumps and was slightly slower than its sibling, the JoeBlow Sport III.
-In addition to taking more pump strokes to move the needle, full pump strokes with this pump are very long and very high up, making the process slow and awkward for our testers.
+In reality, the pump performed similarly to other high-performing high-pressure pumps.
+In addition to taking more pump strokes to move the needle, full pump strokes with this device are very long and very high up, making the process slow and awkward.
 One chooses between raising the handle only part way and getting inefficient partial pump strokes, or raising the handle to the top and having less leverage to push it back down.

-The Pro X's accuracy tested very well, generally off by 1 or 2 PSI from our independent gauge at different pressures, which is a pretty negligible difference.
+The Pro X did very well in our accuracy test, generally off by just 1 or 2psi from our independent gauge at different pressures, which is a pretty negligible difference.
 There are some struggles with air loss to consider with the pump head on this model, so it's much more likely that your accuracy will be affected by air squirting out inadvertently than by any problems with gauge accuracy.